-- Sick and carer's leave entitles a full time employee to paid time off work due to either illness or injury to themselves (sick leave), or because they have to care for an ill or injured family or household member (carer's leave). - Full time employees are entitled to paid sick and carer's leave equal to the number of hours they would ordinarily work in a two week period, up to 76 hours per year.
-Sick and carer's leave is a cumulative entitlement, and any leave not taken in one year can be carried over to the next year. - Sick and carer's leave accrues on a weekly basis for full employees. - In the first year of employment, a full time employee can use any paid sick and carer's leave that they have accrued to date for caring purposes. - In the second and subsequent years of employment, a full time employee can only use a maximum of 76 hours of their accrued sick leave entitlement for caring purposes. - An employee is entitled to up to two days of unpaid carer's leave per occasion if an employee does not have sufficient paid leave accrued or has exceeded the maximum amount of carer's leave that can be taken in any 12 month period. - Casual employees are not entitled to paid sick leave or paid carer's leave.
+- Sick and carer's leave entitles a full time or part time employee to paid time off work due to either illness or injury to themselves (sick leave), or because they have to care for an ill or injured family or household member (carer's leave). - Full time and part time employees are entitled to paid sick and carer's leave equal to the number of hours they would ordinarily work in a two week period, up to 76 hours per year.
+Sick and carer's leave is a cumulative entitlement, and any leave not taken in one year can be carried over to the next year. - Sick and carer's leave accrues on a weekly basis for full and part time employees. - In the first year of employment, a full time or part time employee can use any paid sick and carer's leave that they have accrued to date for caring purposes. - In the second and subsequent years of employment, a full time employee can only use a maximum of 76 hours of their accrued sick leave entitlement for caring purposes, or a part time employee the relevant proportion of 76 hours based on their ordinary hours of work. - An employee is entitled to up to two days of unpaid carer's leave per occasion if an employee does not have sufficient paid leave accrued or has exceed the maximum amount of carer's leave that can be taken in any 12 month period. - Casual employees are not entitled to paid sick leave or paid carer's leave.
 Casual employees can access up to two day's unpaid carer's leave per occasion. - Sick and carer's leave is a minimum entitlement from the Minimum Conditions of Employment Act 1993. - Wageline's Sick leave calculation guide can assist with calculating sick and carer's leave entitlements. - Wageline's Employment record obligations for WA award employers publication includes a leave record template.